ohait/parse-rec-descent-go/README.md

 Parses the given `src` using the prod named `prod`.

 The `filename` is passed along on all the `Return()` actions in the `Pos{}`: it's only useful when multiple files are given

+Returns the last Return function called, and statistics on the parsing